devzendo/transputer-emulator/README.md

 Status
 ------
-In progress, March 2019.
-Modernising, building on modern OSX/Linux/Windows.
+In progress, April 2019.
+Modernising, building on modern macOS/Linux/Windows.

-* Building using Maven/CMake/Microsoft Visual Studio Command line tools on Windows 10 64-bit, and porting POSIX calls to Win32 API.
-* Building using Maven/CMake/Clang on CentOS 7 and Raspbian Stretch.
+* Building using Maven/CMake/Clang on Ubuntu.
-* Converting older C code (that's not very portable) to C++11(+) (that hopefully is).

 Roadmap
 -------
 First release:
-* Ported to Mac OSX (El Capitan +), Linux (Ubuntu, CentOS 7, Raspbian Stretch), Windows 10.
+* Ported to macOS (El Capitan +), Linux (Ubuntu, CentOS 7, Raspbian Stretch), Windows 10.
 * A Cross Platform system that can run "Hello World" (via my NodeServer implementation).

 Second release:
+* Converting older C code (that's not very portable) to C++11(+) (that hopefully is).
 * Convert the NodeServer to be iServer compatible.
 Similarly, "Hello World".

 Third release: